AdnanHodzic/displaylink-debian/post-install-guide.md

 ### Automated configuration

-Since hotplug doesn't work (on Debian) and every time you connect your computer to Displaylink you'll need to re-configure your displays.
+Since hotplug doesn't work (on Debian and Kali) and every time you connect your computer to Displaylink you'll need to re-configure your displays.

 I've set-up couple of [aliases](http://www.linfo.org/alias.html) which help me accomplish this in semi-automated manner.